ara-ta3/zenn.dev/hashnodes/entr-command-guide.md

 # What is the `entr` Command?

-`entr` is a Unix utility that monitors file changes and executes a specified command when a change is detected.
+`entr` is a UNIX utility that monitors file changes and executes a specified command when a change is detected.
 It reads a list of files from standard input and executes the given command if any of those files are modified.

 **Official Site**